-**Acceptance of any particular debt is dependent upon the individual facts and circumstances and approval of a lawyer.
+Each debt acceptance is based on individual facts and circumstances as well as the approval of a lawyer.
 Effective Legal Debt Solutions reserves the right to accept or reject any debts upon enrollment.

-To successfully negotiate and settle debt on your own (among other important things) you need to understand the collections process, differences between various creditors and the right time to begin negotiations and agree to settlements.
-You must also understand how a settlement agreement is structured to make sure the agreement clearly spells out the negotiated settlement.
+To be successful in your negotiations, you need to understand the collections process, how creditors vary, and when it is best to start negotiations.
+You must also have knowledge of the settlement structure to make sure the agreement accurately spells out the negotiated settlement.